Integrated Plasmonics: Broadband Dirac Plasmons in Borophene

 Both the HE and LE branches can form a broadband SPP with low losses.
-As shown in Fig.~\ref{fig:Figure1}(d) and (e), we calculate the confinement ratio $\lambda_{air}/\lambda_{p}$ and relative propagation length $\mathrm{Re}[q]/\mathrm{Im}[q]$ of borophene plasmons, where $\lambda_{air}$ and $\lambda_{p}$ are the light wavelengths in air and borophene, respectively~\cite{Jablan2009}.
-The LE plasmons possess high confinement ratios $\lambda_{air}/\lambda_{p}$ of 330--700 and long propagation lengths $\mathrm{Re}[q]/\mathrm{Im}[q]$ of 10--700 at different wavelengths from 400 to 1240~nm.
+As shown in Fig.~\ref{fig:Figure1}(d) and (e), we calculate the confinement ratio $\lambda_{air}/\lambda_{p}$ and relative loss $\mathrm{Re}[q]/\mathrm{Im}[q]$ of borophene plasmons, where $\lambda_{air}$ and $\lambda_{p}$ are the light wavelengths in air and borophene, respectively~\cite{Jablan2009}.
+The LE plasmons possess high confinement ratios $\lambda_{air}/\lambda_{p}$ of 330--700 and long losses $\mathrm{Re}[q]/\mathrm{Im}[q]$ of 10--700 at different wavelengths from 400 to 1240~nm.
 The $\lambda_{air}/\lambda_{p}$ and $\mathrm{Re}[q]/\mathrm{Im}[q]$ of the HE plasmon are slightly lower over a broader energy range.
-Both the confinement ratios and propagation lengths are comparable to those in heavily doped graphene ($\lambda_{air}/\lambda_{p}\sim300$ and $\mathrm{Re}[q]/\mathrm{Im}[q] = 10-200$)~\cite{Jablan2009} and much larger than those in the Al or Ag films ($\lambda_{air}/\lambda_{p} \approx1$)~\cite{2DAg2018}.
+Both the confinement ratios and losses are comparable to those in heavily doped graphene ($\lambda_{air}/\lambda_{p}\sim300$ and $\mathrm{Re}[q]/\mathrm{Im}[q] = 10-200$)~\cite{Jablan2009} and much larger than those in the Al or Ag films ($\lambda_{air}/\lambda_{p} \approx1$)~\cite{2DAg2018}.
 Furthermore, the low damping SPPs only exists within the infrared regime ($\lambda_{air}>1240$~nm) in graphene~\cite{Jablan2009, gradoped2018, mos2jpcm2017, Ghosh2017a}, while borophene can generate the low-loss SPPs in a much broader energy range from infrared to ultraviolet.
 This indicates that borophene is a better building material for the low-loss broadband optoelectronic devices.